mozilla/bigquery-etl/docs/reference/stage-deploys-continuous-integration.md

 * `--copy-sql-to-tmp-dir` copies SQL stored in `sql/` to a temporary folder.
 Reference updates and any other modifications required to run the stage deploy will be performed in this temporary directory.
 This is an optional parameter.
 If not specified, changes get applied to the files directly and can be reverted, for example, by running `git checkout -- sql/`
 * (optional) `--remove-updated-artifacts` removes artifact files that have been deployed from the "prod" folders.
 This ensures that tests don't run on outdated or undeployed artifacts.

-Deployed stage artifacts can be deleted from `bigquery-etl-integration-test` by running:
+Deployed stage artifacts can be deleted from `moz-fx-data-integration-tests` by running:

 ```
 ./bqetl stage clean --delete-expired --dataset-suffix=test